GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     lack of heap space.
 If you run into this problem then try increasing the the number of resource files generated.

+**Timeout**
+    specifies the number of seconds that the build processes are allowed to run for before being timed out.

 **Run qmake**
     is clicked to specify that :program:`qmake` will be run after generating the application code.
 If this is disabled the later build steps will be